gvsulib/sierra_html_files/README.markdown

-# GVSU's Customized HTML Files for Sierr'a WebPAC Pro
+# GVSU's Customized HTML Files for Sierra's WebPAC Pro

-From time to time I get asked about the HTML files for our [heavily customized OPAC](http://matthew.reidsrow.com/articles/http://matthew.reidsrow.com/articles/170).
+From time to time I get asked about the HTML files for our [heavily customized OPAC](http://matthew.reidsrow.com/articles/170).
 Well, here they are!
-You can also find the custom CSS and JavaSCript we use to further modify things at [github.com/gvsulib/opac](https://github.com/gvsulib/opac).
+You can also find the custom CSS and JavaScript we use to further modify things at [github.com/gvsulib/opac](https://github.com/gvsulib/opac).

 ## Questions?